• Technologies

 Our SVP of Public Sector and Global Hyperscaler Business Dave Young recently participated in a FED Insider webinar alongside Gerald Caron, Director of Enterprise Network Management with the State Department, and Frank Indiviglio, Deputy Director of High-performance Computing Communications with the National Oceanographic and Atmospheric Administration (NOAA).
 Their missions are different from those in the state, local and educational segments of the public sector.
 But their needs in many ways are the same.

-The state department has a highly distributed mission with embassies around the world.
+The State Department has a highly distributed mission with embassies around the world.
 They need secure communications, high-quality application performance and the ability to both collect data in the field and make it available to those who need it.
 NOAA collects climate data from across the nation and around the world through a network of sensors blipping out data that combines with satellite data and other sources to create a weather forecast.
 That data has to be available to local forecasters to work with, tailoring that information to their regions through applications supplied by NOAA.

 Edge computing makes all this more efficient, faster in response and cheaper to implement than using the cloud for everything.
-The Lumen Platform integrates edge computing with adaptive networking, connected security and collaboration so the public sector can build the future on one platform.
+Lumen integrates edge computing with adaptive networking, connected security and collaboration so the public sector can build the future on one platform.

 Local and regional applications